-Releasing in-store and online this Saturday, November 14th at 11am HST.
+Releasing in-store, online, and at select stockists this Saturday, June 18 at 11am HST.

 Summer is almost here—the brighter sun, warm nights, and longer days.
 Known as “kau wela” in Hawaiian, summer is a time we all remember fondly growing up.
 The season when we’re off from school and the fun never ends.
 The season that provides the perfect weather for any outdoor activity.
 Growing up, we never wanted summer to end, and we played off this feeling for our new Summer 2016 Aholoa Collection.
 Aholoa translates to “long breath” in Hawaiian, and to us, we think about the summer sun, and our hopes that the sun holds its breath so that we can keep enjoying its ever-giving life.

 In the past we’ve celebrated the beach life of our youth, so this summer we wanted to take it to the roads and the street car culture we admired growing up.
 Old school Datsuns, VWs, and lifted Toyotas, all ready to bomb it down Tantilus, shoot a run to Ka‘ena, or just cruise in a random secret parking lot with 50 other people — either way it’s always a party.
 This era brings back great summer memories, and we wanted to capture that moment in time for our Aholoa Collection.